bryanbharper/philectrosophy/src/Server/public/blog.posts/path-routing-with-the-safe-stack.md

 ```

-As before, we need to modify all of our navigation links / buttons to use routes, only this time we don't need to worry about formatting the path with a route.
+As before, we need to modify all of our navigation links / buttons to use routes, only this time we don't need to worry about formatting the route with a hash.

 Modifications to the navbar:
 ```fsharp